-This is one of the car insurance myths that no longer hold true today.
+This is one of the car insurance myths that no longer hold true in this digital age.
 Car insurance companies in the Philippines have made claims processing easier and simpler for their customers.

 As long as you submit the complete requirements, the claim period lasts for only three to seven working days.

 Filing a car insurance claim this year doesn't necessarily result in a higher premium next year.
-Car insurance companies evaluate various factors before deciding to adjust your premium, such as how frequent you file a claim, the total amount paid for your claim, and whether or not you're at fault.
+Insurance companies evaluate various factors before deciding to adjust your premium, such as how frequently you file a claim, the total amount paid for your claim, and whether or not you're at fault.

-Your car insurance rate will likely remain the same, unless you made a very expensive claim or multiple claims in just one year—which means you’re a high-risk and should pay a higher premium.
+Your car insurance rate will likely remain the same, unless you made a very expensive claim or multiple claims in just one year—which means you are a high-risk and should pay a higher premium.

 Got more apprehensions or misgivings about car insurance?
-Chances are, you're a first time driver and have no experience yet when it comes to getting your car insured.
+Chances are, you're a first-time driver and have no experience yet when it comes to getting your car insured.
 Don't fall for car insurance myths.
-Educate yourself more about car insurance in the Philippines by browsing this Moneymax blog.
+Educate yourself more about the reality of car insurance in the Philippines by browsing this Moneymax blog.